2015 ISSA Tournament Rules and Information

 13. SPECIAL DIVISION RULES:

-In the 65+ men’s divisions and up and all women’s divisions eleven defensive players shall constitute a team.
+In the 65+ men’s divisions and up and all women’s divisions eleven defensive players shall constitute a team(Teams may elect to start and play with 10 defensive players with no penalty).
 ASA rules for re-entry and extra players will apply.
 In the 70+ Division the roster may include up to three 69 year old players.
 In the 75+ Division the roster may include up to four 74 year old players.
 And in the 80+ Division the roster may include up to five 79 year old players.

 Team Managers and coaches are asked to have complete control of their players both on and off the playing field.
 Any report of damage by hotel and/or park management will be dealt with by the tournament committee.

 Participation in ISSA World Championships is open to amateur players only.
 A player may only play with one team per Age Division.
 A player on two rosters in different age classifications must be at the same skill level unless approved otherwise by the tournament director.
 All United States teams should refer to the ASA code and check with the Tournament officials for clarifications and interpretations.
-The 2014 ASA Rule Book has established residency requirements for team rosters.
+The ISSA has established residency requirements for team rosters in all divisions.
+Unless approved otherwise in writing, all rostered players must reside in the teams home state or adjacent state.
+The home state is determined by the one where in the most players on the roster have legal residency.

 Non-rated teams must submit their roster in advance for approval and team classification.
 Teams with no playing history will not be placed in the AA Division under most circumstances.